50DKP/FF2-Official/CONTRIBUTING.md

 ##General Guidelines
 * Make sure your issue hasn't already been reported before opening one
+* Create an issue before a PR if it relates to a new feature
 * Do not open an issue on a topic unrelated to FF2
 * Do not report issues on outdated versions of FF2